-A small number of children who continue to struggle despite SEN Support, may require High Level Needs (HLN) funding in order to ensure the right level of provision is in place in order for the child or young person to make progress.
+A small number of children who continue to struggle despite SEN Support, may require High Level Needs (HLN) funding in order to ensure the right level of provision is in place to enable them to make progress.

 Schools have responsibility to make provide full-time education.
 School's SEND funding can be thought of as comprising three elements: